-Broken Pedestal: Aelita reconsiders the vision she had of her father after learning he might have created the Supercomputer that generates Cortex, thus allowing XANA to come back.
-She gets better quite quickly, deciding that Cortex is too different from Lyoko to be from him, too.
+Broken Pedestal: Aelita reconsiders the vision she had of her father after learning he might have created the Supercomputer that generates the Cortex, thus allowing XANA to come back.
+She gets better quite quickly, deciding that the Cortex is too different from Lyoko to be from him, too.
 Then comes episode 18, where her mother is revealed to be working with Tyron.

 Odd engages in this with the Megapod in episode 10, after the shifting landscape of the Cortex strands them on top of a building with a small army of Tarantulas bearing down on them.

 In episode 12, XANA returns the favor, using two Megatanks to try to force the Megapod to crash.
 The Megapod is a lot more maneuverable, though, and Odd tricks the Megatanks into Too Fast to Stop deaths.

 Yumi does it to a trio of Krabe in episode 18, but it doesn't work out quite as well since they were guarding the bridge to the Cortex core.
 Yumi knocks them down, but in the process flips the Megapod and nearly falls into the Digital Sea.

 Casual Danger Dialog: Like in the previous series, and mostly centered around the boys.
 William and Odd even discuss their love lives while under fire from XANA's monsters.